ZilongJas/MyBashScripts/README.md

-random bash cripts by me
+some random bash cripts by me. some for practice, some for actual uses.